 I’ve attended festivals and symposia at which literature is the sole focus; closed sessions for writers only with open sessions involving readings and audience questions.
 While the footfalls are more modest, to my mind, the intimate atmosphere is more engaging.
 These enriching experiences have tended to be organized in the not-for-profit sector or by institutes of higher education.
 But, whether organized by a for profit or not-for-profit, a lit fest is usually a money-losing proposition.

 Enter the event-manager…

 And, with social media making a spectacle of our daily lives, the potential of a selfie with someone famous, holds much allure to many.
-So, bring in the celebrities – actors, musicians, dancers, politicians, even gurus and motivational speakers – because however connected to books the modern lit fest may be, a stage, these days, increasingly means only one thing in India: showbiz.
+So, bring in the celebrities – even gurus and reality TV ‘stars’ qualify – because however connected to books the modern lit fest may be, a stage, these days, increasingly means only one thing in India: showbiz.
 Let’s remember, JLF is marketed as “the greatest lit show on Earth” – whatever that means, and that elder statesman of media, The Times of India Group has an event they call a ‘literary carnival’.
 If you’re sensing a circus theme here, you are not alone!

 MARGARET ATWOOD AND AN ABSENT SALMAN RUSHDIE